strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 To facilitate calling other APIs or web services, we introduced `@loopback/service-proxy` module to provide a common set of interfaces for interacting with backend services.

-This new module allows you to leverage the existing connectors, such as [loopback-connector-soap](loopback-connector-soap) and [loopback-connector-rest](loopback-connector-rest), while keeping your application code following the Service and Dependency Injection design patterns we introduced in LoopBack 4.
+This new module allows you to leverage the existing connectors, such as [loopback-connector-soap][loopback-connector-soap] and [loopback-connector-rest][loopback-connector-rest], while keeping your application code following the Service and Dependency Injection design patterns we introduced in LoopBack 4.

 For details, check out [Calling other APIs and Web Services documentation page](http://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html).

 ## Model Relations Preview

 In real-world applications, it is common to have models related to each other.
 For example, a `Customer` model usually has many associated `Order` instances.
 We created the infrastructure to support model relations in this release and added support for the first relation, `hasMany`.
-For more details, see [the relation documentation page][relation-docs] and try out the [example](link).
+For more details, see [the relation documentation page][relation-docs] and try out the [example][relation-example].

 ## Validation and Type Conversion